How to apply

 - Arrange for official copies of your high school and all college transcripts to be sent to Northwestern College.
 Once all transcripts are received, our registrar will complete a transcript credit evaluation for you.

 - Some transfer students are asked to provide standardized test scores.
-The admissions office will contact you if we need your ACT/SAT results.
+The admissions office will contact you if we need your ACT/SAT/CLT results.

 Next steps …